 We generally obtain personal information directly from you or your appointed agent.
 For example, when:

 However, we may receive personal information about you in a trustee, executor or administrator capacity.
 For example, if you are a beneficiary of a trust or estate or a member of a managed investment scheme, personal information may be provided to us from parties such as a settlor of a trust, a will maker or a manager of a KiwiSaver scheme respectively.

 TEL may also collect personal information from public sources and/or screen your personal information against proprietary databases to meet customer due diligence requirements under anti-money laundering and countering the financing of terrorism laws.

 How do we use your personal information?

-We collect, use and store your personal information in order to provide products and services to you.
+We collect, use and store your personal information to provide products and services to you.
 We may also use it to meet legal obligations, including to verify your identity, and where applicable, to effectively carry out our fiduciary duties.
-Where you are an overseas tax-resident we may need to share some of your personal information with tax authorities.
+Where you are an overseas tax resident we may need to share some of your personal information with tax authorities.